 If you have an idea that could support children who are eligible for Free School Meals and improve their life outcomes please get in touch with Leonie for an informal discussion.

 We have set aside £20,000 for a new Social Mobility Grant scheme to provide support and improve outcomes for Free School Meal (FSM) eligible children and / or their families.
 We’re inviting schools and voluntary organisations to apply for small grants to help close the gap between the most disadvantaged children and young people and their peers.

 Individual grant awards will normally be between £250 and £1000.
 Grants can be for small capital projects or revenue schemes and must be made via an online application (see below).
 Applicants will be expected to demonstrate the impact of the grant award as part of this process.

 Successful applicants must ensure that, whilst the grant money is targeted primarily at FSM eligible children, their projects do not stigmatise or isolate individuals or groups of children or students.

 Who can apply?

 Early years’ settings (children’s centres, nurseries, pre-schools etc)

 Voluntary and community sector organisations (parent support groups, mother and toddler groups etc)

 How to submit a bid

-The grant scheme will open in January 2020 with awards being made at the Start of March 2020.
+The grant scheme will open in October 2021.
+The deadline will be end of November with a hope to start successful programmes in January 2022.
 Applications must be made using our online form and will be expected to demonstrate: